 - It's not an actual programming language

-- Set-up an HTML5 file and draw static images on the canvas
+- Set-up an HTML5 file with a canvas

 - Create a game loop